Why Your Engineering Team Isn't a Revenue Engine (Yet)

 What to do:

-Assign an engineer (or a small squad) to own the activation funnel the way you'd own any critical system.
+Make someone on your engineering team (even if "someone" means you) own the activation funnel the way you'd own any critical system.
 Time-to-first-value.
 Onboarding completion rate.
 Day-7 and day-30 engagement.
-These are engineering metrics now.
+These are engineering metrics now, not marketing metrics.

 At one company, the industry average activation rate was 65%.
 Most competitors solved this with email campaigns and training webinars.
-You know the playbook: "Dear Educator, don't forget to log in!
+The playbook everyone used: "Dear customer, don't forget to log in!
 Here are 17 tips for getting started!"
 (Narrator: they did not log in.)
-We rebuilt the activation model from the engineering side: reduced onboarding friction, designed a tournament-based engagement architecture that created collective momentum, and built the product to deliver value in the first session, not the first month.
+We decided this was an engineering problem, not a marketing problem.
+We rebuilt the activation model: reduced onboarding friction, designed an engagement architecture that created collective momentum, and built the product to deliver value in the first session, not the first month.
 The result was a 91% activation rate.
 Not 91% open rate on an email.
 91% of users actively using the product.

 That wasn't a feature launch.
-It was a structural decision that engineering owned the activation metric.
+It was a structural decision that someone owned the activation metric from the engineering side.
 Marketing supported.
 Product designed.
-But engineering was accountable for the system that delivered it.
+But the system that delivered it was engineered.

 The Monday morning move: Find your activation rate.
 Not "signups."
 Active users who hit your value threshold within 30 days divided by total new accounts.
 If you don't know this number, that's the first fix.